 The powerhouse’s 5.5 KV generator bus is connected to two 3 MVA transformers located adjacent to the powerhouse.
 These transformers convert the 5.5 KV, 2-phase, 4-wire system in the generating station to 13.8 KV, 3-phase, 3-wire system for connection to the 13.8 KV bus in WMECO Orchard substation.

 Upstream of the Indian Orchard Project is Collins Dam Project (P-6544) and immediately upstream of Dwight Station Project is Chicopee Falls Dam (P-6522).
 The Project and the other Essential Power dams on the Chicopee River have little to no control over their inflows.
-Collins Hydro and Chicopee Falls dams are owned by unrelated entities as are all of the hydroelectric projects on the upstream tributaries of the Chicopee River.
+Collins Hydro and Chicopee Falls dams are owned by unrelated entitie as are all of the hydroelectric projects on the upstream tributaries of the Chicopee River.
 In addition, the Massachusetts Water Resources Agency diverts permanently nearly all of the water from the upper Swift River watershed and diverts for eight months of year nearly all of the water from the uppermost portion of the Ware River watershed.
 These waters are then transferred through aqueducts to the metropolitan Boston area.

 Based upon inflow into the Project, Indian Orchard is operated in a limited pond-and-release mode, utilizing the useable storage capacity (35 acre-feet) afforded by a 0.5 foot drawdown year round.
 The station is operated automatically by float controls.
 The operating mode of the Indian Orchard project does not change during dry, mean or high water years.
 As flows vary at the Project, the number of turbines operating and the duration of operation changes, increasing and decreasing the amount of generation realized.